zehnm/neeo-mystrom-switch/README.md

    - host : IP or host name with optional port number

+     Only required if auto-discovery is not used.

      Assigning a static IP lease in your router is recommended.

+**Attention:** once a device is used in NEEO the id is stored in the brain and cannot be changed anymore.
+I.e. the device must be deleted and re-added again.

 ## Start the driver